 Why, and what, would I sideload?

-Sideloading allows users to do things that you can’t do normally on the device, or can’t find in the Oculus Store, such as:
+Sideloading allows users to do things you can’t do normally on the device, or can’t find in the Oculus Store, such as:

 - Install tools that offer new insight into how you’re using your Quest.